Sydney 28-day Rainfall Forecast

 50% to 75%

 The hemispheric long wave pattern has remained stable in recent weeks.
-There are six main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the southwest Indian Ocean, eastern Australia, New Zealand, the southeast Pacific, and South America.
+There are five main troughs.
+Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, Western Australia, eastern Australia, New Zealand, the south Pacific, and South America.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 26 October to 30 October, 13 November to 17 November, and 21 November to 25 November.
-Rain events originating in the tropics and moving south are possible about 31 October to 4 November, 14 November to 18 November, and 22 November to 26 November.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 14 July to 18 July, 19 July to 23 July, and 26 July to 30 July.
+Rain events originating in the tropics and moving south are possible about 6 July to 10 July.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.